 Compare 2-5 terms

-First, we'll enter our primary keyword, "TikTok", and hit Enter.
+First, enter the primary keyword, "TikTok".

 Each term will be shown in a different color to make it easy to compare their relative search interest.
 It looks like reddit recently surpassed TikTok in search interest, despite underperforming for a number of years.